 Educated at Yale (BA summa cum laude, 1963), Trinity College, Cambridge (Marshall Scholar, first class honors, 1966), and Princeton (PhD, 1968), he taught in the English departments at the University of Virginia (1966-83), University of Maryland at College Park (1983-89), and since 1989 at Harvard where he is now a Research Professor.

-His most recent books are Tocqueville’s Discovery of America (2010), released in paperback in April 2011, and Jonathan Swift: His Life and His World, to be published by Yale University Press in November, 2013, and a finalist for the National Book Critics Circle Award in biography, and one of two finalists for the Pulitzer Prize in biography.
+His most recent books are Tocqueville’s Discovery of America (2010), released in paperback in April 2011, and Jonathan Swift: His Life and His World, published by Yale University Press in November, 2013, and a finalist for the National Book Critics Circle Award in biography, and one of two finalists for the Pulitzer Prize in biography.
 He is also author of the biography Jean-Jacques Rousseau: Restless Genius, a 2005 National Book Award Finalist for nonfiction and winner of the Winship/PEN New England Award for nonfiction, as well as seven other books on literary and historical subjects.

 He has four sons, and lives in Newton, Massachusetts with his wife, Joyce Van Dyke, and their youngest son, Nicholas.

 Leo Damrosch, Department of English,

 Harvard University, Cambridge MA 02138

 damrosch (at) fas.harvard.edu